maisiesadler53/Distributed_gol/README.md

 - If `s` is pressed, generate a PGM file with the current state of the board.
 - If `q` is pressed, generate a PGM file with the current state of the board and then terminate the program.
 Your program should *not* continue to execute all turns set in `gol.Params.Turns`.
 - If `p` is pressed, pause the processing and print the current turn that is being processed.
 If `p` is pressed again resume the processing and print `"Continuing"`.
-It is *not* necessary for `q` and `s` to work while the execution is pauesed.
+It is *not* necessary for `q` and `s` to work while the execution is paused.

 Test the visualisation and control rules by running `go run .`